Chaotic diffusion of the fundamental frequencies in the Solar System: Application to the Solar System

 \subsection{A complementary test on frequency analysis}

 The fundamental frequencies of the Solar System are central in our work, and the method to obtain them is thus essential.
-In this section, we briefly examine the frequency analysis method: FA (Sect. \ref{sect:FA}).
-FA searches a quasi-periodic approximation of the solution of the Solar System with constant frequencies over a time window $\Delta t$.
+In this section we briefly examine the FA method (Sect. \ref{sect:FA}).
+The FA method searches a quasi-periodic approximation of the solution of the Solar System with constant frequencies over a time window $\Delta t$.
 So unique frequencies at time $t$ are extracted from an oscillating sequence in the time interval $[t-\Delta t/2, t+\Delta t/2]$.
-For a quasi-periodic solution, the longer we choose the time interval $\Delta t$, the more accurate the extracted frequencies are.
-Nevertheless, the fundamental frequencies of the Solar System are expected to vary over a few Lyapunov times, that is 5 Myr.
-Therefore we have a trade-off between the extraction accuracy and time variation of the frequencies when choosing $\Delta t$: when $\Delta t$ is too large, the obtained frequency will tend to be the average of its variation over the same period.
+For a quasi-periodic solution, the longer we choose the time interval $\Delta t$ to be, the more accurate the extracted frequencies are.
+Nevertheless, the fundamental frequencies of the Solar System are expected to vary over a few Lyapunov times, that is, over 5 Myr.
+Therefore, we have a trade-off between the extraction accuracy and the time variation of the frequencies when choosing $\Delta t$: When $\Delta t$ is too large, the obtained frequency will tend to be the average of its variation over the same period.
 We chose $\Delta t = 20 \ \text{Myr}$ as the standard FA interval.
-In some circumstances that requires detection of rapid changes in frequencies such as the resonance transition, a smaller $\Delta t$ is more favorable (see section \ref{sec:libsack}).
+In some circumstances that require the detection of rapid changes in frequencies, such as the resonance transition, a smaller $\Delta t$ is more favorable (see Sect. \ref{sec:libsack}).

-The extracted frequencies are sensitive to the choice of $\Delta t$, yet, their density estimation is relatively robust.
-Figure \ref{fig:FA} compares the density estimation of the eccentricity frequencies $(g_i)_{1,4}$, which are extracted by FA with 3 different $\Delta t$ at two different times.
-The differences are generally small but still notable for $g_2$ and $g_4$ at 150 Myr, and they will diminish as time goes.
+The extracted frequencies are sensitive to the choice of $\Delta t$, and yet their density estimation is relatively robust.
+Figure \ref{fig:FA} compares the density estimation of the eccentricity frequencies $(g_i)_{1,4}$, which are extracted via FA with three different $\Delta t$ at two different times.
+The differences are generally small but still notable for $g_2$ and $g_4$ at 150 Myr, and they diminish with time.